syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmGroupButton.md

 ## Members

 ### cssClass `string`
-{:#members:cssClass}
+{:#members:cssclass}

-Sets the root class for Group Button theme.
-This cssClass API helps to use custom skinning option for Group Button control.
+Sets the root class for GroupButton theme.
+This cssClass API helps to use custom skinning option for GroupButton control.
 By defining the root class using this API, we need to include this root class in CSS.

 #### Default Value